-Wait for the initiator to connect to the Testing Station.
+Wait for the initiator to connect to the Testing Station and transmit a Login Request PDU.

-•Any key=value pairs offered by the DUT should be returned in reverse order.
-For example if the DUT offered FirstBurstLength=1024, MaxBurstLength=2048, the Testing Station should respond with MaxBurstLength=2048, FirstBurstLength=1024, this should not be seen as an error.

-·Verify that the Initiator offers an InitiatorTaskTag in the first Login Request PDU.

-·Verify that the Initiator does not change this in the course of a standard Login.

-•Verify that an initiator in the Login phase uses only one CID.
-Perform parameter negotiation in order to see multiple login PDUs.

-•Verify that in the login led by the DUT, the Version Max field was constant in all Login Requests.

-•Verify that in the login led by the DUT, the Version Min field was constant in all Login Requests.

-•Verify that the DUT uses the version number for the current draft 0x00.
-This may vary depending on what notation is adopted for differentiating between drafts.

-•Verify that the device provides a value for CmdSN and does not increment it while in the login phase.

-•Verify that the ISID field is formatted correctly.
-Verify that the Type field, the Naming Authority field, and Qualifier field are all valid according to the rules discussed above. •Verify that throughout the login phase the DUT does not use '?' as a value, indicating an inquiry.
+- Verify that the Initiator offers an InitiatorTaskTag in the first Login Request PDU and that the Initiator does not change the InitiatorTaskTag in the course of the Login Phase. - Verify that an initiator in the Login phase uses only one CID.
+Perform parameter negotiation in order to see multiple login PDUs. - Verify that in the login led by the DUT, the Version Max and Version Min fields were constant in all Login Requests.
+The DUT must use the version number for the current version of the iSCSI RFC.
+The Version number for the current draft is 0x00 for both Version Max and Version Min. - Verify that the device provides a value for CmdSN and does not increment it while in the login phase. - Verify that the ISID field is formatted correctly. - Verify that throughout the login phase the DUT does not use '?' as a value, indicating an inquiry.
 This is an invalid value.